Haripolishetty/virat/README.md

 anni details kottaka idi output ostundi - RAHUL

 INA here (pawn told me not to do , he said he is editing wait for 10min , so im not trying )

+# PAWNQ1FINA AND SIGNUP ARE LINkED THIS IS THE FULL FIRST QUESTION.